irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 This change only affects LMG's in vanilla.
 - Placement detection updated to allow for easier bipod placement on all surfaces.
-- While bipoded weapon is now forced into aim down sights stance, which supports vanilla scope options on vanilla LMGs.
+- While bipoded, weapon is now forced into aim down sights stance, which supports vanilla scope options on vanilla LMGs.
 - Bipoded weapons can now be mantled on walls at 45 degree angles to allow for corner peaking (and for some style points).
 - Accuracy bonus of +40 points is applied whenever the bipod is fully deployed.
-- Bipod deploy is now split in 2 modes: automatic deploy and manual deploy.
+- Bipod deploy is now split into 2 modes: automatic deploy and manual deploy.

 #### Manual deploy
 - Acts exactly like bipod deploy does in vanilla - on bipod keybind press, bipod is deployed with limited camera movement and without being able to do certain interactions.